citelao/sensible/_coffee_shop/5-hackme.md

 But then there is the simple external case:

 * Your bank could get hacked; they could store the password in plaintext; and now your password is public to the world.

 ---

-* then back up to the other big groups from VERIS schema (non-"cyber" threats, basically)
-* then back up *again* to realize that *other companies* are the big vector.

----

-## The big groups

-The best information we have about security breaches comes from Verizon, in their annual Data Breach Investigations Report.
-Each year, companies & governments submit tens of thousands of reports detailing their security incidents, including how they happened<!-- http://veriscommunity.net/actions.html -->.

-They break down these incidents into 7 categories:

-1. **Malware**: things like viruses, worms, ransomware, adware, you name it.
-2. **Hacking**: things like using stolen passwords, exploiting vulnerabilities, etc.
-3. **Social**: things like phishing.
-4. **Misuse**: things like admins abusing access to emails and logs.
-5. **Physical**: things like theft.
-6. **Error**: things like emailing the wrong person or accidentally leaking information.
-7. **Environmental**: things like storms, pathogens, power outages.

----